-The salt solution should only be used twice daily, once in the morning and once at night, in order to promote healing.
-If you use it less than twice a day, you won’t get a good clean, and if you use it more than twice a day, the region can get irritated from being unnecessarily washed.
+The salt solution should only be in use twice daily.
+Once in the morning and once at night, in order to promote healing.
+If you use it less than twice a day, you won’t get a good clean.
+While if you use it more than twice a day, the region can have irritation from washing it unnecessarily.

-Touching the piercing should be avoided, especially with dirty hands.
-The region is an open wound readily infected and should be treated as any other new injury.
+You should avoid touching the piercing, especially with dirty hands.
+The region is an open wound that can have infection.
+You should treat it as any other new injury.
 Using chemical products can harm the piercing more than it will heal and may also dry it out.
 Moisture is essential for the recovery process to be efficient.

 I Don’t Have Any Sea Salt; How Can I Clean My Piercing?

-To moisturize the area and remove any dirt, wet the region with a clean towel and gently dab soap around the piercing.
+To moisturize the area and remove any dirt, wet the region with a clean towel.
+Then gently dab soap around the piercing.
 After thoroughly cleaning the area, gently wash it off with lukewarm water.
 Use a fresh washcloth or tissue towel to pat the area dry.

 Is Pink Himalayan Salt Iodized Or Not?

 Use ¼ tsp of non-iodized pink Himalayan salt and 1 cup of heated, previously boiled water to make this mixture.
-Like non-iodized sea salt, test the solution to ensure the correct ratio is created to prevent drying out the piercing.
+Like non-iodized sea salt, test the solution to ensure the correct creation of ratio to prevent drying out the piercing.
 If it tastes too salty, add a bit more non-iodized sea salt.

 How Much Time Do Piercings Need To Heal?

-On average, it can take between three and six months and perhaps even a full year for body piercings to fully heal.
+On average, it can take between three and six months.
+Perhaps even a full year for body piercings to fully heal.
 Even though the piercing seems healed on the surface, it may take some time for the tissue to recover on the inside.
 If you need to take the jewelry out or decide it’s time to replace it, get in touch with your piercing artist.

 If you encounter any issues, such as infection symptoms, be sure to see a doctor.
 In particular, “growing discomfort, redness, and seeping or discharge.

-In order to try to protect the piercing and maintain excellent skin health, anyone exhibiting these symptoms should be advised to consult a specialist and begin treatment right once.
+In order to try to protect the piercing and maintain excellent skin health, anyone exhibiting these symptoms should consult a specialist and begin treatment right once.

 What Happens If Someone Puts Table Salt On A Puncture Wound?

-For the appropriate cleaning of piercings, it is not advised to use table salt or any salt other than non-iodized sea salt.
-Iodine is included in table salt and other forms of salt.
+For the appropriate cleaning of piercings, advise is not to use table salt or any salt other than non-iodized sea salt.
+Table salt and other forms of salt include iodine.
 Iodine is a strong substance that irritates the new wound and might be dangerous because of the other chemicals.

-Table salt should not be used because it could worsen infections and inflammation.
+Table salt should not be in use.
+It can result to infections and inflammation.
 When obtaining a fresh piercing, make sure you get some non-iodized sea salt on to create your own mixture for appropriate aftercare.

 Is Sea Salt Effective For Piercing Bumps?